Star Wars (film): Casting

-Lucas had a preference for casting unknown or relatively unknown actors, which led him to select Hamill and Fisher for leading roles.
-Hamill was cast as Luke over Robby Benson, Robert Englund, William Katt, Kurt Russell, and Charles Martin Smith, while Fisher was cast as Leia over Karen Allen, Amy Irving, Terri Nunn, Cindy Williams, and Linda Purl.
-Jodie Foster auditioned for the role, but turned it down because she was under contract with Disney.
-Koo Stark was also considered for Leia, but was instead cast as Luke's friend Camie Marstrap, a character that did not make the final cut of the film.
+Lucas had a preference for casting unknown or relatively unknown actors, which led him to select Mark Hamill and Carrie Fisher for leading roles.
+Hamill was cast as Luke Skywalker over Robby Benson, Robert Englund, William Katt, Kurt Russell, and Charles Martin Smith, (Note: Attributed to multiple references:) while Fisher was cast as Princess Leia over Karen Allen, Amy Irving, Terri Nunn, Cindy Williams, and Linda Purl.
+Jodie Foster was offered the role, but turned it down because she was under contract with Disney.
+Koo Stark was also considered for Leia, but was instead cast as Luke's friend Camie Marstrap, a character that was eventually cut from the film.

-Lucas initially resisted casting Ford as Han, since Ford had previously worked with Lucas on American Graffiti, and was therefore not unknown.
-Instead, the director asked Ford to assist with auditions by reading lines with other actors.
-However, Lucas was eventually won over by Ford, and cast him as Han over many other actors who auditioned.
-Other actors who reportedly were considered for the role of Han Solo include James Caan, Chevy Chase, Robert De Niro, Richard Dreyfuss, Steve Martin, Bill Murray, Jack Nicholson, Nick Nolte, Burt Reynolds, Russell, Robert Englund, Sylvester Stallone, John Travolta, Christopher Walken, Glynn Turman, and Perry King, who later played Han in the radio series.
-(Note: Attributed to multiple references:) Al Pacino turned down the part because he didn't understand the script.
+Lucas initially resisted casting Harrison Ford as Han Solo, since Ford had previously worked with Lucas on American Graffiti, and was therefore not unknown.
+Instead, Lucas asked Ford to assist with auditions by reading lines with other actors.
+He was eventually won over by Ford, and cast him as Han over many other actors who auditioned, including James Caan, Chevy Chase, Robert De Niro, Richard Dreyfuss, Robert Englund, Yaphet Kotto, Steve Martin, Bill Murray, Jack Nicholson, Nick Nolte, Burt Reynolds, Kurt Russell, Sylvester Stallone, John Travolta, Glynn Turman, Christopher Walken, and Perry King, who later played Han in the radio series.
+(Note: Attributed to multiple references:) Al Pacino turned down the part because he did not understand the script.

-Lucas believed that he needed an established star to play Obi-Wan.
-He considered Cushing for the role, but decided the actor's lean features would be better employed as the villainous Tarkin.
+Lucas believed that he needed an established star to play Obi-Wan Kenobi.
+He considered Peter Cushing for the role, but decided the actor's lean features would be better employed as the villainous Tarkin.
 Kurtz felt a strong character actor was required to convey the "stability and gravitas" of Obi-Wan.
-Before Guinness was cast, the Japanese actor Toshiro Mifune—who starred in many Kurosawa films—was considered for the role.
-His daughter, Mika Kitagawa, said her father "had a lot of samurai pride" and turned down the roles of Obi-Wan and Vader because he thought Star Wars would employ cheap special effects and would therefore "cheapen the image of samurai".
+Before Alec Guinness was cast, the Japanese actor Toshiro Mifune—who starred in many Akira Kurosawa films—was considered for the role.
+Mifune's daughter said her father had "samurai pride" and turned down the roles of Obi-Wan and Vader over concerns that poor special effects would cheapen the image of samurai.
+Guinness was surprised by the offer and disliked the script's "ropey" dialogue, but took the role as he "had to go on turning the page".
 Lucas credited Guinness with inspiring the cast and crew to work harder, which contributed significantly to the completion of filming.
-Ford said he admired Guinness's preparation, professionalism and kindness towards the other actors.
-He recalled Guinness having "a very clear head about how to serve the story."
+Ford said he admired Guinness' preparation, professionalism and kindness towards the other actors.
+He recalled that Guinness had "a very clear head about how to serve the story."
 On top of his salary, Guinness received 2.25% of the film's backend grosses, which made him wealthy later in life.